daniileontev/php-project-45/README.md

 $ make install
 ### How to play?
-To start the game, enter the command "make {game-name}".
+To start the game, enter the command **"make {game-name}"**.
 Ex. make brain-even.

+Also you can see command examples in the Makefile.
 ### Examples of installation and gameplay:
 ### brain-even:
 [![asciicast](https://asciinema.org/a/XhYFolbgGmLQckrZ0eVjVzjgy.svg)](https://asciinema.org/a/XhYFolbgGmLQckrZ0eVjVzjgy)